replicatedhq/help-center/content/docs/kb/developer-resources/one-click-updates.md

 ## Scheduling Update Checks

-Your customers have the ability to change the frequency that Replicated will check for application updates with either prechosen time increments or a crontab format enabled custom field setting.
+Your customers have the ability to change the frequency that Replicated will check for application updates with built-in time increments or a crontab format enabled custom field setting.

 ![Update Scheduler](/images/post-screens/update-scheduler.png)